Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Materials Methods

 \subsubsection{Response variables: dose-volume metrics}

 To select dose-volume metrics to use as response variables for ML, we considered metrics typically used to validate state-of-the-art dose reconstruction approaches \cite{ng2012individualized,lee2015reconstruction}, and typically found to be of clinical relevance in studies of AEs in adults (e.g., QUANTEC) \cite{leisenring2009pediatric,bolling2011dose,emami2013tolerance}.
 Studies on dose-volume response relationships for pediatric patients (so-called PENTEC studies \cite{constine2019pediatric}) are currently limited.

-This reasoning led us to consider mean organ dose ($D\textsubscript{mean}$), two levels of percentage of OAR volume receiving at least $X$ Gy ($V\textsubscript{XGy}$), and the minimum dose received by the maximally exposed 2 cubic centimeters of an OAR ($D\textsubscript{2cc}$), the latter being similar but more robust than the maximum dose to a single point.
-Typically, $V\textsubscript{5Gy}$ and $V\textsubscript{20Gy}$ are considered.
-However, instead of $V\textsubscript{20Gy}$, we decided to use $V\textsubscript{10Gy}$ in this work since our plans have a prescribed dose of 14.4 Gy (thus $V\textsubscript{20Gy}$ was always 0 for the OARs).
-Regarding $D\textsubscript{2cc}$, we decided to include this metric because peak dose values to a small OAR portion may be relevant to explain late AEs related to OARs that work in a serial fashion (e.g., the spinal cord).
+We considered mean organ dose ($D\textsubscript{mean}$), the minimum dose received by the maximally exposed 2 cubic centimeters of an OAR ($D\textsubscript{2cc}$) (similar but more robust than the maximum dose to a single point), the percentage of OAR volume receiving at least $5$ Gy ($V\textsubscript{5Gy}$), and the percentage of OAR volume receiving at least $10$ Gy ($V\textsubscript{10Gy}$).
+Regarding $D\textsubscript{2cc}$, we included this metric because peak dose values to a small OAR portion may be relevant to explain late AEs related to OARs that work in a serial fashion (e.g., the spinal cord).